Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The Euler equations with data

-\emph{Remarks:} \\ (1) The growth in the $C^1$ case will come from the singular integral which arises in the pressure term.
-However, we will have to be careful because the pressure term is not linear in $u,$ but bilinear. \\ (2) The construction in Theorem 7.1 is completely local.
-Therefore, the result holds on a bounded domain as well as on the torus. \\ (3) With the exception of choosing the right initial data, the proof of theorem 7.1 is quite soft--so it likely can be used in several other contexts. \\ (4) After the completion of this work we came to know that Misiolek and Yoneda \cite{MisY2} have proven ill-posedness for the Euler equations in $C^1$ in the sense that the solution map could not be $C^1.$ Their result is not one about norm inflation but about discontinuity of the flow map.
-Their method relies upon a clever adaptation of the work of Bourgain and Li \cite{BLi}; it does not seem that there is any apparent relation between our work and theirs.
+\begin{rema}The growth in the $C^1$ case will come from the singular integral which arises in the pressure term.
+However, we will have to be careful because the pressure term is not linear in $u,$ but bilinear. \end{rema} \begin{rema}The construction in Theorem 7.1 is completely local.
+Therefore, the result holds on a bounded domain as well as on the torus. \end{rema} \begin{rema}With the exception of choosing the right initial data, the proof of theorem 7.1 is quite soft--so it likely can be used in several other contexts. \end{rema} \begin{rema}After the completion of this work we came to know that Misiolek and Yoneda \cite{MisY} have proven ill-posedness for the Euler equations in $C^1$ in the sense that the solution map could not be continuous.
+Their result is not about norm inflation but about discontinuity of the solution map.
+Their method relies upon a clever adaptation of the work of Bourgain and Li \cite{BLi}; it does not seem that there is any apparent relation between our work and theirs.\end{rema}

 \addtocontents{toc}{\SkipTocEntry}